bd-j/forcepho/docs/usage.md

 All Steps
 ----------

-Stepping back a bit, one might want to do an intial round of optimization of the entire catalog, and then use that as initialization for a sampling phase.
+Stepping back a bit, one might want to do an initial round of optimization of the entire catalog, and then use that as initialization for a sampling phase.
 The steps to do such a full run might look like the following